 - Familiarity with statistical and computational software packages (such as Matlab, R, STATA), scripting languages such as Python, or general programming languages

 - Behavioral projects require knowledge of SPSS and experience in performing psychological experiments and coding tasks

 The internship program is designed for undergraduate students in their sophomore or junior year and first year Masters students.
 Exceptional students from other classes are considered on a case-by-case basis.

-The program runs from May 29, 2018 – August 4, 2018 (final dates to be determined).
+The program typically runs from the end of May through early August.
 On-campus housing and a stipend will be provided.

 Applications will be reviewed on a rolling basis.
 The application process is highly competitive, only qualified candidates will be contacted for an interview.